nachtmaar/androlyzedoc/script_logging.rst

 =======

 AndroLyzeLab comes with a built-in logging object which is directly connected to MongoDB.
-Internally the logging object is represented as an :py:mod:`collections.OrderedDict`.
+Internally the logging object is represented as an :py:class:`collections.OrderedDict`.

 Before you can use it, you have to register the basic structure.
 This is intended for better comparison of the results afterwards.

-If you try to log to some key that hasn't been registered an exception will be raised.
+If you try to log to some key that hasn't been registered, an exception will be raised.
 Therefore you should test your script locally before you run it on a cluster!

 During the script development you should use the the static function :py:meth:`.AndroScript.test` to test if your script runs correctly.

 There are three different keys that you can register and/or log to:

 * bool: Registers a boolean key.
-Will be set to False
+Will be set to False by default.

 * enum: Register an enumeration key.
 Will create a list internally which can be used to append iterative.